-The roads are a dangerous place on even the nicest day, but in the winter the dangers of driving increase dramatically.
+The roads are a dangerous place on even the nicest day, but in the winter, the dangers of driving can increase dramatically.
 According to the Department of Transportation, winter weather conditions are responsible for over 192,000 injuries and 2,200 deaths each year.
 Outside injury and loss of life, winter weather conditions are responsible for millions of dollars in property damage incidents.

 Winter Weather Overview

 The majority of the United States and its population are located in an area that receives snow or ice during the winter months.
-While most of the population has experienced driving in snowy or icy conditions, many individuals do not know how to safely drive in winter weather conditions.
+While most of the population has experienced driving in snowy or icy conditions, many individuals do not know how to drive safely in winter weather conditions.
 The hazards created by winter weather make it hard for even the most experienced drivers to operate a vehicle safely.